iPhone 17e vs iPhone 16: Does the $599 Model Win?

 The iPhone 17e is newer, faster, has better battery life, more storage, and costs $200 less.
 The only reason to choose the iPhone 16 is the ultrawide camera — and that’s a $130 premium for one extra lens.

 If you’re buying a new iPhone today and don’t need Pro features, the iPhone 17e is the obvious choice.
-If you already own an iPhone 16, there’s no reason to switch — your phone is still excellent.
+If you already own an iPhone 16 — which we broke down in our iPhone 16 review — there’s no reason to switch.
+Your phone is still excellent.
+And if you’re curious how the 17e stacks up against Samsung’s mid-range flagship, our iPhone 17e vs Galaxy S25 comparison is the logical next read.

 Buy iPhone 17e (paid link) (paid link)